-For the feather pattern you can add a little band like part around the neck along with a curve along the bottom chest area.
+For the feather pattern you can add a little band like part around the neck along with a curve along the lower part of the chest.

-Once done go over your drawing with darker pencil lines, a black pen or marker.
+Once done go over your drawing with darker pencil lines or a black pen/marker.

 Step 6 – Color the Duck

-To color the duck you can use paints, colored pencils, makers or a combination of any of them.
+To color the drawing you can use paints, colored pencils, makers or a combination of any of them.